8 Best Things to Do in Stavanger, Norway (+Tips & Itinerary)

 LEARN MORE: What to Expect at the Norwegian Canning Museum

-You can’t really miss the Norwegian Petroleum Museum in Stavanger.
+The Norwegian Petroleum Museum is another must-see in Stavanger.
 Built as a replica of an oil platform, its very special architectural design will catch your eye immediately.
 But there is so much more to this museum than its impressive exterior!

 There is a lot to see and do in this museum, often chosen as the best museum of Stavanger by guidebooks and travelers alike.